krig/jamaendo/README.md

 ## Optification

-If you're running a newer release of the Fremantle platform, this step may not (I hope not!) be necessary, but either way: The package that the build process produces is not entirely optified.
-It is compatible with the `maemo-optify` tool, however.
-All you need to do is run `maemo-optify-deb` on the generated .deb file.
+The package is optified.
+It will install datafiles to `/opt/jamaendo`, and saves cached data and settings in `~/MyDocs/.jamaendo`.

 ## License